Minutes After Being Set Free, A Drug Dealer Allegedly Carjacked A Woman In The Prison Parking Lot

 Williams is not the only person accused of committing a crime at the worst possible time and place.
 Earlier this summer, police in Kentucky said they caught a woman trying to sell methamphetamine to two other men — in the back of a courtroom as they were waiting to go before a judge.

-As the Kentucky New Era reported, a deputy overheard Telby Fields offering to sell the drugs, and followed her outside the courtroom.
+As the Kentucky New Era reported, a deputy overheard Telby Fields offering to sell the drugs and followed her outside the courtroom.
 She then tried to hide in a car with two other people in it, but police ordered all of them to get out and she was arrested.
 Another passenger in the car ran away from police, did a “swan dive” into a nearby stream, and eluded police for several hours, the report noted.
 All three were ultimately arrested.

 Thomas Lee Williams is charged with kidnapping, robbery of a vehicle, and two counts of aggravated assault and reckless endangerment.
 He is now back in jail on $250,000 bail.